angular/angular/aio/content/start/data.md

 Up to this point, users can view product information, and simulate sharing and being notified about product changes.
 They cannot, however, buy products.

-In this section, you'll add a "Buy" button the product details page.
+In this section, you'll add a "Buy" button to the product details page.
 You'll also set up a cart service to store information about products in the cart.

 <div class="alert is-helpful">